cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

 `rdfs`, `prov`, and `CHMO` are already in the Bioregistry, but there's nothing that reflects `nfdi4chem.doi`.
 This means there's an opportunity here to add a new prefix!
-However, I'm not going to highlight doing that in this post.
+I already chatted with the Chemotion team about this at the NFDI4Chem meeting and am keen to help them adopt [best practices in minting identifiers](https://doi.org/10.1371/journal.pbio.2001414), then get their resources registered in the Bioregistry.

 ## Part 2: Operationalization of Resources